BhawickJain/raspberry-cluster/README.md

   - instead this is there to perform a manual check via SSH to munge/unmunge
   - since SSH is setup as Passwordless, password auth is disabled
   - so it is a matter of convenience and sanity checking
+- `uptime` command gives you how long the unix system has been running since last startup

 ### TODO
 - [x] ensure master is not part of the compute cluster